Real Case: The best approach on hiring a nearshore IT team by a Dutch bespoke insurance company

 After the second call, the list was shortened to 3 companies in 3 different countries and Paston scheduled visit arrangements.
 The purpose of the visit was to meet management and the team, feel the vibe of the potential partner and bond in person.
 Emotional connection is vital in business partnerships.
 It creates trust and security, and boosts the overall mood.
 Once the face-to-face meeting was a fact, the day passed in a long meeting with the management, then with the potential development team, followed by shorter meetings with each team member.

 In the end, they chose Dreamix, even though our rates were higher than the rest.
 It was the bond, superior tech expertise and optimized delivery process that won Paston over.
 There’s a proverb saying “I’m not rich enough to buy cheap goods” and when it comes to building long-lasting partnerships, it holds true.
 If you’re in it for the long run, quality and building a relationship is way more important than money.
 You’ll spend almost every day with these new people and depend on their expertise to build a product that will bring revenue.

 To ensure quality, the initial contract had a three months trial period, during which Paston could terminate it with a day notice.
 Having such a contract is better for both parties as they both get to explore whether the partnership fits their individual needs.

 In summary, the steps are:

-- Filter based on important criteria to you – proximity, cultural similarities, cost, expertise, university ranking in the area
+- Filter based on important criteria to you – proximity, cultural similarities, expertise, university ranking in the area

-- Website quality, core expertise
+- Evaluate website quality and core expertise

-- Approaching the companies
+- Approach the companies

-- Call the referrents
+- Call the references